SolomonPerkins/solomonperkins.github.io/_posts/2016-11-20-what-is-the-purpose-of-this-blog.md

 Yes [I](/about) am really doing this!

-The internet is full of professional writters, so why bother?
+The internet is full of professional writers, so why bother?
 Well for starters we all have our own path to follow and life stories to tell and I am willing to share mine.
 Sharing some of my experiences my help someone get over their hurdle(s).
 Besides the point, you'll never stop learning, so let us do this then - time to take the plunge.
 The interesting thing is that the thought of doing a blog has been pounding in my head for sometime now.
 So with that said, I am just scratching that itch.

 To be fair, I am not a professional blogger.
 I'm merely using this platform to grow, learn and share interesting facts not only about my life by also of others.